- Before you apply for a job

 Fundamentally, account management is about holding, maintaining and growing relationships - relationships upon which the prosperity of businesses depend!
 Typically, Account Managers are found in B2B (business to business) companies, which is to say that the customers are other businesses.
-Good Account Managers understand their own product intimately, the market around them and the competition - they also really get to grips with their client's businesses; they need to know what matters to them.
+Good Account Managers understand their own product intimately, the market around them and the competition.
+They also really get to grips with their client's businesses; they need to know what matters to them.
 It's for this reason that becoming an Account Manager is a very good way to learn about the world of business because you'll be exposed to lots of different companies, sectors and business challenges.

-At its best: Full throttle engagement with a varied client base, with your responsibilities and exposure ranging across all functions from marketing to sales, operations and finance; seeing how a service is delivered first hand, taking responsibility for your employer's brand and constantly solving problems on your feet.
+At its best: Full-throttle engagement with a varied client base, with your responsibilities and exposure ranging across all functions from marketing to sales, operations and finance; seeing how a service is delivered first hand, taking responsibility for your employer's brand and constantly solving problems on your feet.

-At its worst: A mundane role which has an uncomfortable and forced sales element (not a bad thing but maybe not what you were looking for), very focussed on delivering a series of set procedures as opposed to really understanding and then solving your client's problems.
+At its worst: A mundane role which has an uncomfortable and forced sales element (not a bad thing but maybe not what you were looking for), very focused on delivering a series of set procedures as opposed to really understanding and then solving your client's problems.